tom-draper/clockin/README.md

 ### Finishing a work session

-To finish recording a work session, run:
+To finish recording for all currently running work sessions, run:

 ```bash
 clockin stop